When a new floor is laid, additional height is usually to be expected.

 Instead of defacing the transition with unsightly silicone joints, the parquet can then be simply pushed under the frame (only partially recommended for click parquet).

 - Diving circular saw

 Video: How to shorten the door frame (door lining)

 To find the right height for the door frame, all you need is a piece of the top covering (e.g. a single bar oak parquet).

 This piece will not be used later, as it usually gets some scratches.

 The parquet rod is now placed directly on the screed on the door frame.

 It is important that the parquet rod is directly attached to the frame.
 If there is a distance between them, the saw blade likes to deviate downwards and the frame is cut off at an angle.

-If you don’t have a multimaster or anything like that, you can also go to work with a Japan saw and a little hand feeling.
+If you don’t have a Multimaster or similar, you can also use a Japanese saw and a little bit of hand feeling.